hgdev-ch/toposuite-android/README.md

     * triangle solver
     * circular elements resolution

-Data, such as points or measures, may be imported into the application.
+Data, such as points, may be imported into the application.
 The supported input files are CSV (with ";" as a separator for now), LTOP and PTP.
+The list of points can be exported to CSV and shared through e-mail, etc.

 It is currently available in English and French (German planned).